 As your councillor it is only right and proper that I ask – Do I believe it is in our community’s interest or that of Peterborough as a whole, how much will it cost (i.e. quotations), who will control the money, how will the spending be monitored, what is the envisaged payback and how do we track it?
-I will want to see the grant used exactly as agreed and that receipts/accounts are made freely available.
+I will want to see the grant used exactly as agreed within the same financial year and that receipts/accounts are made freely available.

 Residents can be assured that if any money is not used as per the agreement then I will request its return and report any such concerns to the authorities.
 CLF applications must also receive the prior approval of the Solicitor to the Council, the Director of the relevant service area and the Executive Director.
 If you run a community group, have a community based project or an idea for our ward and would like to apply for help via community leadership funding, please contact me by letter or email.
 I’ll arrange to meet with you and talk through your idea in more detail.

 - Park Farm Defibrillator – Contribution – £950.00

 - Army Cadet Corps of Drums – Band Musical Instruments – Contribution – £50.00

 - New Bin – Green Wheel, Bottom of Havelock Drive – £391.00

 - ‘Love Peterborough’ Dog Poo Stencils – £124.00

 - Heritage Park Primary School – Contribution towards electronic equipment to facilitate the ‘Accelerated Reading’ initiative. – £400.00.

 - Cardea Community Sports Association – Contribution towards outdoor artificial grass area at the pavilion for pre-school. £300.00.

 - Cardea Tots – Contribution to all weather playhouse, slide and swing play equipment – £300.00.